NodeBE4/opinion/_posts/2022-06-27-EnclavedMicrostate.md

 Yes.

+----- __577.4__ -----2022-06-30 10:46:54+08:00:

+So, hopefully this is a little distant from the events in question and I don't end up sparking anything, but around this time last week I recall there being a bit of a rehash of the Nux vs VShojo drama from the beginning of the year, and indeed just a load of VShojo hate in general; see for instance near the bottom of [this thread](https://www.reddit.com/r/VirtualYoutubers/comments/vjgd9m/i_dont_get_why_some_people_want_to_know_who_is/) on this sub, [this subthread](https://www.reddit.com/r/Hololive/comments/vhwgk4/calli_is_gonna_be_on_speak_of_the_devil_with/idahckx/) on the hololive sub, [this entire (now-removed) thread](https://www.reddit.com/r/Hololive/comments/vi36wl/i_would_like_calli_andor_ollie_to_collaborate/) also on the holo sub...

+Was there anything that prompted this?
+Is it just that everyone has been malding over it with equal fervour for months and I hadn't noticed?

+----- __577.5__ -----2022-06-30 11:19:11+08:00:

+Perhaps my wording was a bit off – by 'rehash' I didn't mean that new drama was happening, but rather that old drama got brought up again and including in threads that were at best tangentially related.
+And I've been around long enough to know that if there's new drama then it probably will make it here, which is why I asked if there was old stuff people wouldn't let go of, or if something had just so happened to remind people of it.

 ### 578: [Who was the man who willingly spent his life isolated in a cell?](https://old.reddit.com/r/AskHistorians/comments/vmerla/who_was_the_man_who_willingly_spent_his_life/), submitted on 2022-06-28 12:49:53+08:00.

 ----- __578.1__ -----2022-06-28 15:17:34+08:00: